kotlin-magazine/kotlin-magazine/articles/mariusz_soltysiak_convert_html_to_pdf_with_kotlin.md

 }
 ```

-This configuration defines a pool with 5 objects that will be created during the startup, and then this will be the minimum amount of instances available to borrow.
-If necessary we increase the amount up to 15 instances, but we allow max 10 instances to be in the idle state.
-They will be removed after 3 minutes without being borrowed again.
+This configuration defines a pool of 5 objects that will be created during startup.
+These 5 objects will be the minimum amount of instances available to borrow.
+If necessary, the amount can be increased up to 15 instances, but only a maximum of 10 instances can be in the idle state.
+Any idle instances will be removed after 3 minutes of not being borrowed again.

 ## Play(_wright_) time!

-To play with the solution you can use this very simple example:
+To test the solution, use this simple example:

 ```kotlin
 @RestController